-The proposed budget for the Library Department continues to execute and implement the recommendations provided by the Mayor's Blue Ribbon Task Force, including numerous initiatives related to responding to neighborhood needs, deploying updated technology, expanding partnerships, launching a re-branding campaign to promote its existing and expanded services to the public, assessing and addressing capital needs, and aligning objectives and measures to track progress in these areas.
-The General Fund subsidy for cultural grants is increased by 24 percent in order to not only restore cuts in general fund support necessary last year, but to make up for reduced tourist tax funding available in FY 2015-16 and maintain total grants funding at FY 2014-15 levels.
+The Adopted Budget for the Library Department continues to execute and implement the recommendations provided by the Mayor's Blue Ribbon Task Force, including numerous initiatives related to responding to neighborhood needs, deploying updated technology, expanding partnerships, launching a re-branding campaign to promote its existing and expanded services to the public, assessing and addressing capital needs, and aligning objectives and measures to track progress in these areas.
+The General Fund subsidy for cultural grants is increased by 24 percent in order to not only restore cuts in General Fund support necessary last year, but to make up for reduced tourist tax funding available in FY 2015-16 and maintain total grants funding at FY 2014-15 levels.
 The subsidy support to Parks, Recreation and Open Spaces is increased by more than 20 percent.

-- An additional day of service and requisite staffing are included at the following Branch Libraries: California Club, Coral Reef, Country Walk, Golden Glades, Hispanic, Homestead, International Mall, Kendall, Little River, and Pinecrest - The operating subsidies for the Patricia and Phillip Frost Museum of Science and Vizcaya Museum and Gardens remain the same; the subsidy for HistoryMiami and the Perez Art Museum Miami are increased to support the cost of the expanded facilities; funding to expand the GOB funded facility at Fairchild Botanical Gardens is included - The Parks, Recreation and Open Spaces Department will be increasing grounds maintenance and enhancing Sports Development programs and Park amenities in 12 parks.
+- An additional day of service and requisite staffing are included at the following Branch Libraries: California Club, Coral Reef, Country Walk, Golden Glades, Hispanic, Homestead, International Mall, Kendall, Little River, and Pinecrest - The operating subsidies for the Patricia and Phillip Frost Museum of Science and Vizcaya Museum and Gardens remain the same; the subsidy for HistoryMiami and the Perez Art Museum Miami are increased to support the cost of the expanded facilities; funding to expand the GOB funded facility at Fairchild Botanical Gardens is included, as well as operating support for the Carver Theatre at the 7th Avenue Transit Village - The Parks, Recreation and Open Spaces Department will be increasing grounds maintenance and enhancing Sports Development programs and Park amenities in 13 parks.

-Capital projects for the Recreation and Culture strategic area accounts for 5 percent of the County's overall FY 2015-16 Proposed Capital Budget (\$111.354 million) - major projects include the completion of the new Patricia and Phillip Frost Museum of Science, the Zoo Miami Florida Exhibit, renovations to local parks in UMSA, and restoration and enhancement of Vizcaya Museum and Gardens.
+Capital projects for the Recreation and Culture strategic area accounts for five percent of the County's overall FY 2015-16 Adopted Capital Budget (\$111.018 million) - major projects include the completion of the new Patricia and Phillip Frost Museum of Science, the Zoo Miami Florida Exhibit, renovations to local parks in UMSA, funding for Ludlam Trail and The Underline, and restoration and enhancement of Vizcaya Museum and Gardens.